 - No student clubs/organizations shall have their own personal accounts outside the College.

-- Requisitions may be generated from the club’s account to make payments or reimbursements.
-The Assistant to the VP of Student Affairs will process requisitions for your club if you need that assistance.
+- Requisitions may be generated from the club's account to make payments or reimbursements.
+The Department of Student Affairs will process requisitions for your club if you need that assistance.

 - Invoices and/or receipts will be required for payment and reimbursement.